PranavAJoshi/document-classification-test/README.md

 Our raw obscured text dataset cannot work directly with machine learning algorithms, which needs numeric data representation.
 So in this step we need to convert the text to numbers.

-A simple and effective model for thinking about text documents in machine learning is called the *Bag-of-Words Model*, or *BoW*.
+A simple and effective model for thinking about text documents in machine learning is called the *Bag-of-Words* Model, or *BoW*.
 The model is simple in that it throws away all of the order information in the words and focuses on the occurrence of words in a document.
 The *sklearn* library provides 3 different schemes(Word Counts with *CountVectorizer*, Word Frequencies with *TfidfVectorizer* and Hashing with *HashingVectorizer*) that we can use to achieve this goal, they are introduced in the following link:
 ```
 https://machinelearningmastery.com/prepare-text-data-machine-learning-scikit-learn/
 ```